 1 This reflects the impact to set the volatility adjustment to zero; it does not reflect second order impacts, such as changes to LAC DT (which is kept constant).

-Reference is made to page 20 to 21 in Section D.2. (paragraph 'Matching and volatility adjustment, transitional measures and transitional risk free interest rate term structure') for more information on the impact of long term guarantees and transitional measures.
+Reference is made to Section D.2. for more information on the impact of long term guarantees and transitional measures.

 S.23.01.01 Own funds